-The reserve is made up of wet rushy pasture, upland ghyll woodland with juniper (juniperus communis), upland heath and blanket bog.
+The reserve is made up of wet rushy pasture, upland ghyll woodland with juniper (Juniperus communis), upland heath and blanket bog.
 Thornhope Beck runs north to south through the eastern half of the reserve.
 The valley of the beck has mature trees at its southern end with juniper on the slopes.
 Juniper is a threatened species in many areas and is an important food source for black grouse.
 The Trust intends to plant further parcels of woodland near the beck with the aim of improving the habitat for the black grouse and other species.

 The reserve is a haven for breeding waders especially curlew , redshank , snipe , lapwing and golden plover as well as black grouse , red grouse and grey partridge .
 The grazing is specifically managed to create a mosaic of different lengths of sward providing a diversity of growth to suit the different needs of the variety of species which visit.
 Bilberry, an important deciduous under shrub providing food for grouse and other birdlife, is found in abundance on the wetter areas of the moor.

-Roe deer and hares are commonly seen on the reserve.
+Roe deer and brown hares are commonly seen on the reserve.
 Hares are in decline in many parts of the country and the Trust is keen to improve the habitat to ensure the survival of this enchanting and secretive mammal.
 Wildlife sightings together with the vibrant purple moorland at the summer’s end make this reserve a very special place.

 Our supporters are always welcome to visit our reserves by prior appointment.
 To arrange a visit please contact us.

 Latest From The Warden...

 Heavy falls of snow followed by almost continuous rain which makes for very difficult access.
 However when you do get up on site it looks beautiful.
 Nothing to hear but birds.